node-tastypie/tastypie/README.md

 node-tastypie
 =============

-Port of Django's REST framework - Tasypie for Node.js
+A re-realization of the popular Django REST framework - Tasypie for Node.js

 * Project is **very** `Alpha` and missing a lot of features and functionality.
 Do not use for any production apps currently